ParentSquare/faulty/README.md

 - [circuitbox](https://github.com/yammer/circuitbox): Also uses a block syntax to manually define circuits.
 It uses Moneta to abstract circuit storage to allow any key-value store.
-- [stoplight](https://github.com/bolshakov/stoplight): Stoplight offers a built-in Admin Panel while focusing on performance by utilizing Lua scripts for the Redis data store which minimizes operational overhead.
+- [stoplight](https://github.com/bolshakov/stoplight): Stoplight uses redis for
+  server-less coordination in distributed environments to ensure coordinated states transitions and recovery and offers a built-in Admin Panel while focusing on performance by utilizing Lua scripts for the Redis data store which minimizes operational overhead.

 ### Previous Work